PaddlePaddle/Paddle/paddle/scripts/musl_build/README.md

 ```

 4. compile paddle in previous built docker. proxy setup method is same as previous step.
-output wheel package will save to "dist" directory.

 ```bash
 # setup proxy addresss, when the speed of internet is not good.